mmeiburg/juicy/README.md

 # Juicy

-As part of my master thesis `Juicy` was created a Unity tool to easily add Juicy to quickly prototype games.
+As part of my master thesis I created `Juicy` a Unity tool to easily add juice to quickly prototype games.

 ## Motivation